Ngdaz/Hackintosh-i511400-Giga-B560M-DSH3/README.md

 ## Getting a valid Mac serial key

 - [Fix iServices](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#generate-a-new-serial) if you want to use iMessage, FaceTime, iCloud.
 You need a valid, unique Mac serial key (the config.plist in this repository does not have one as all Mac devices - including hackintosh - need a unique serial) to be able to use Apple's cloud services and authentication.
-If you don't, you won't be able to login with an Apple ID, thus no App Store either!
+If you don't, you won't be able to log in with an Apple ID, thus no App Store either!
 To generate a serial and update directly the config.plist, you can use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).
 Use SMBIOS MacPro7,1.

 ## BIOS Configuration